(Pocket-lint) - Sony's 360 Reality Audio is a high-resolution music platform that aims to make the music you listen to more immersive and realistic.

 What speakers are compatible?

 If you want to play music in Sony 360 Reality Audio through a speaker then you need one with the right chip embedded in it.
-So far, there's only one of those announced, the new Amazon Echo Studio, a one-unit smart speaker priced at £189.99.
+So far, there's only one of those announced, the Amazon Echo Studio, a one-unit smart speaker.

-Expect more speakers to follow, doubtless including some from Sony itself, to be released in due course.
+Expect more speakers and devices to follow, doubtless including some from Sony itself.

 What tracks are available?